 It looks like some people just can’t enjoy the simple pleasures in life.
-A few months ago, Disney decided to release a ‘Mary Poppins’ sequel, led by Academy Award nominee Emily Blunt, called “Mary Poppins Returns”.
+In November 2018, Disney decided to release a ‘Mary Poppins’ sequel, led by Academy Award nominee Emily Blunt, called “Mary Poppins Returns”.
 Which, if you haven’t seen, you should because you’re seriously missing out.
 As expected, this was huge news for ‘Mary Poppins’ fans, because honestly, who didn’t like the first one?

 Of course, this prompted several people to go back and watch the original version of the classic Disney tale, which is where Professor Daniel Pollack-Pelzner comes in.
 Turns out, he is deeming the classic 1964 film “Mary Poppins” racist, accusing Julie Andrews of “blacking up” her face with soot while dancing with several chimney sweeps.

 Yes, according to a New York Times op-ed called “Mary Poppins’ and a Nanny’s Shameful Flirtin With Blackface,” Professor Pollack-Pelzner slammed the iconic dance scene where Dick Van Dyke Bert and Poppins are on a rooftop dancing to “Step In Time.”
 The professor stated that when they get their face cover in soot, instead of wiping it off, she gamely “powders her nose and cheeks even blacker.”